GRISWOLD AND GUNNISON SECOND MODEL RARE ORIGINAL CIVIL WAR CONFEDERATE REVOLVER FOR SALE

 Based on the Colt Model 1851 revolver, the design of the Griswold and Gunnison revolver differed from the Colt in several respects, most noticeably the grip’s rearward tilt and in the materials from which the revolver was made.
 The Griswold and Gunnison revolver featured a brass frame and iron components, instead of steel.
 The scarcity of raw materials in the South during the Civil War necessitated that the metals required for firearms production be sourced and recycled from unconventional sources, including brass church bells, which were melted down to make pistol frames of Griswold and Gunnison revolvers as well as those of other Confederate manufacturers.

 The Griswold and Gunnison factory was owned by Samuel Griswold (1790–1867).
 Originally of Burlington, CT, Griswold moved to Georgia in the 1820s, eventually establishing the town of Griswoldville on four thousand acres of land he purchased.
 His factory manufactured cotton gins before the War, becoming one of the largest producers of the machines in the nation.
 In 1862 it ceased its manufacture of cotton gins to make pikes.
 Later that year, the factory switched its production to pistols.
-The serial number on the evolver indicates it was manufactured soon before the factory was destroyed.
+The serial number on the revolver indicates it was manufactured soon before the factory was destroyed.

 Condition: NRA Very Good Plus Overall